vaishnavsm/blog-tcp-connection-limit/README.md

 Unlike normal TCP clients, the connector specifically `bind`s to a given port before making the TCP connection using `connect`.
 This is just so we can control the port the connection is made from, and does not impact the socket behaviour.

-The connector is started with the `SO_REUSEADDR` and `SO_REUSEPORT` options.
-This is what allows multiple instances of the connector to share `(source ip, source port)`.
+The connector is started with the `SO_REUSEADDR` option.
+Of this, `SO_REUSEADDR` is what allows multiple instances of the connector to share `(source ip, source port)`.

 ## Building